Search for Malaysia Airlines Flight 370

 The disappearance of Malaysia Airlines Flight 370 (Note: The flight is also known as Flight MH370 or MAS370.
-MH is the IATA designator for Malaysia Airlines and the combination of the ICAO designator and flight number is a common abbreviated reference for a flight.) led to a multinational search effort in Southeast Asia and the southern Indian Ocean that became the most expensive search in aviation history.
+MH is the IATA designator for Malaysia Airlines and the combination of the ICAO designator and flight number is a common abbreviated reference for a flight.) on 8 March 2014 led to a multinational search effort in Southeast Asia and the southern Indian Ocean that became the most expensive search in aviation history.

 Despite delays, the search of the priority search area was to be completed around May 2015.
 On 29 July 2015, a piece of marine debris, later confirmed to be a flaperon from Flight 370, was found on Réunion Island.